SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Workflows Benchmark Suite

-\textit{Map.} The \texttt{map} phase concurrently executes the given states one after another on each element of the given array and returns an array again.
+\textit{Map.} The \texttt{map} phase \eurosys{is a parallel routing construct and} concurrently executes the given states one after another on each element of the given array and returns an array again.
 The phase can define \texttt{common\_parameters} from the running variable that will be passed in addition to the array element.
 Listing \ref{lst:statement-map} shows an example with the \texttt{process\_names} phase: for each element of \texttt{customers}, the function \texttt{short} is executed concurrently.
 Only after all functions have terminated, the coordinator will transition to the next phase, which in this case is \texttt{list\_emails}.

 \textit{Loop.} The \texttt{loop} phase is similar to \texttt{map} but traverses the given input array sequentially.
 Thus, loop encodes tasks that cannot be parallelized due to existing dependencies.